 Those who scored low tended to have more beta-amyloid deposits (protein plaques in the brain associated with Alzheimer’s disease) and lower energy use in the brain at the end of the study.
 At least two years later, these individuals also showed a greater increase in deposits and reduction of energy use — potentially signaling an increased risk for Alzheimer’s — than those who more closely followed the Mediterranean diet.

 Likely due to its focus on whole, fresh foods, the Mediterranean diet can help with weight loss in a safe and sustainable way.
 Over a five-year period, eating a calorie-unrestricted Mediterranean diet high in unsaturated vegetable fat led to slightly more weight loss and added less to participants’ waist circumferences than a low-fat diet, according to an analysis of the Spanish PREDIMED trial data that was published in August 2016 in the journal The Lancet: Diabetes and Endocrinology.
 Particularly, people who added extra-virgin olive oil to their diets lost the most weight — 1.9 pounds on average.

 Low-Calorie Mediterranean Recipes for Lazy People

-The San Marco Wellness medically supervised evidence-based approach includes a customized Mediterranean diet and nutritional program with fitness recommendations.
+The San Marco Weight Loss and Wellness program is a medically supervised and evidence-based approach including a customized Mediterranean diet and nutritional program with fitness recommendations.
 Contact Wellness Director, Joe Cohen, to get started today.